ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 }

-In ES5 this issue has been solved and regexp literal also always creates a new object.
+Note, in ES5 this issue has been fixed and regexp literal also always creates a new object.

 However, although terminology is used to describe a conceptual way of thinking, it is not actually technically correct, regarding ECMAScript.
 As it has been noted, ECMAScript has only one object type and its “subtypes” in respect of a “key-value” pairs storage do not differ from each other.
 Therefore, there is no separated special term (hash or other) for that.
 Because any object regardless its internal properties can store these pairs: